Got Cigars?

 Priorities Are The Key

 There is so much for an entrepreneur to juggle.
-After All, we have to wear many -- and sometimes, all -- hats in order to make our business run.
-Certainly the short list includes sales, marketing, operations, and accounting.
+After all, we have to wear many -- and sometimes all -- hats to run our business.
+Certainly, the short list includes sales, marketing, operations, and accounting.

-Previously I noted that a successful entrepreneur -- above all else -- needs to get stuff done, but continuing that thought they also need to get the right stuff done: priorities are the key.
+Previously, I noted that a successful entrepreneur -- above all else -- needs to get stuff done, but, continuing that thought, they also need to get the right stuff done: priorities are key; balancing foundational vs transactional tasks is also important.

-While it’s true that I’ve said some entrepreneurs can strategize themselves out of business - because they don’t get stuff done --, so too can they wander themselves out of business without a strategic plan based on priorities.
-While that priority list can bend in accordance with changing conditions -- if sales triple you can adjust your sales campaign, for example -- the overall plan for building your foundation and growing your cash flow and assets should remain intact.
+While it’s true that I’ve said some entrepreneurs can strategize themselves out of business—because they don’t get stuff done —so too can they wander themselves out of business without a strategic plan based on priorities.
+While that priority list can bend to changing conditions -- if sales triple, you can adjust your sales campaign, for example -- the overall plan for building your foundation and growing your cash flow and assets should remain intact.

-There is a huge difference between theoretical strategy and practical strategy.
-One of the people in my company not too long ago was pontificating about company structure.
+There is a significant difference between theoretical and practical strategies.
+One of the people in my company, not too long ago, was pontificating about the company's structure.
 The opinion -- very likely gleaned from a book, or passed on by someone else who read it in a book -- was that any successful business requires certain essential corporate officers, namely Chief Executive, Chief Operating, Chief Administrative, and Chief Financial officers.

-While conceptually there is nothing wrong with corporate structure, it doesn't to this degree apply to most small businesses.
-Small business is trench warfare, and the ones that succeed are those with a good leader and a committed team that works together as a unit in the trenches.
+While conceptually there is nothing wrong with corporate structure, it doesn't apply to most small businesses to this degree.
+Small business is trench warfare, and the ones that succeed are those with a good leader and a committed team that works together as a unit.

-The immediate immediate priorities in my company were not the titles of the people handling key functions, but rather pushing an upward trajectory on sales and service fulfillment.
-Cash is the lifeblood of any business, and cash flow intravenous tube.
+The immediate priorities in my company were not the titles of the people handling key functions, but rather pushing an upward trajectory on sales and service fulfillment.
+Cash is the lifeblood of any business, and cash flow is the intravenous tube.

 A company requires a product or service, which requires employees to service, which requires payroll, which requires cash flow, which requires sales, which requires marketing.

-For me personally, I have a very young team.
-And though some have experience in their area of experience, many don’t.
+I have a very young team.
+And though some have experience in their field, many don’t.
 However, they are all smart and learn quickly.
-As such my priorities are twofold: I have to devote the time to the service areas of the company to retain the clients that pay us and generate our cash flow, and at the same time carve out the time to teach, push, and cajole the team to reach their individual abilities, and work better as a team.
+As such, my priorities are twofold: I have to devote the time to the service areas of the company to retain the clients that pay us and generate our cash flow, and at the same time carve out the time to teach, push, and cajole the team to reach their individual abilities, and work better as a team.

-I have a few people in the company that I would like to spend time more with.
-I suspect that they are more capable than that which I have empowered them with.
+I have a few people in the company I would like to spend more time with.
+I suspect they are more capable than I have empowered them to be.
 But my priority has to be to generate sales and maintain customer loyalty first and foremost, while also laying the foundations for better information, communication, and operating systems for us to develop as a company of stability and integrity: a company people want to do business with.

 Until next time, good luck in your endeavors, and always dare to chase the dreams for which you are most passionate.